What Exactly Are Bed Bugs and How To Deal With Them

 1. Clean your luggage

-Once you’ve returned from a trip, quickly empty out your luggage.
+Once you’ve returned from a trip, quickly empty your luggage.
 Wash all of your clothes and vacuum the luggage.
-Make sure to clean and disinfect your vacuum bag afterwards, or if properly throw it out if its disposable.
+Make sure to clean and disinfect your vacuum bag afterwards, or properly throw out the disposable parts.

 2. Closely examine your ukay finds and second-hand furniture